mwadman/mwadman.github.io/_posts/2019-04-14-OpenStack-Lab-Deployment-Preparation.markdown

 # Configuration

-This post will be a quick one, with the goal of completing the remaining preparation steps required before we can run the OpenStack-Ansible playbooks.
+This post will be a quick one, with the goal of preparating our OpenStack hosts for the OpenStack services to be deployed to them.

 The steps that I'm going to cover will be a direct translation of what is listed in OpenStack-Ansible's deployment guide.
 Specifically, the following pages:
 - [OpenStack-Ansible: Prepare the deployment host](https://docs.openstack.org/project-deploy-guide/openstack-ansible/latest/deploymenthost.html)